 Orientations, Identities, Behaviors!
 Oh My!

 Can transgender people also be gay?
 Why would someone use “they” as their pronoun?
 What does “pansexual” mean?
 What does any of this have to do with work or school?
-“Orientations, Identities, Behaviors!
-Oh My!” answers these questions and much more.
-It lays the groundwork for the more action-oriented workshops below.
+This workshop answers these questions and much more.
 Participants will leave this workshop with a strong understanding of the many identities under the LGBTQ+ umbrella, what being out and authentic in the workplace is all about, and the damaging consequences of confusing orientations (which come to work/school) and sexual behaviors (which stay at home).

 Good Talk: The Art of Useful Conversations

-This workshop focuses on understanding learning as a process.
-It helps take the pressure off people’s shoulders of coming up with that perfectly clear, informative, succinct, “angels singing in the background” response that will immediately change the mind of the incredibly stubborn person in front of them.
-Starting with a discussion about how people learn, this workshop will allow participants to discuss what has and hasn’t worked for them when they have been in the hot seat as the learner.
-Participants will learn effective communication techniques that reduce defensiveness and open people’s ears to new ideas.
+If done well, with a big heart and a non-judgmental attitude, allies can offer a wonderful gift to others by meeting people where they are, listening carefully, and allowing them to mess up royally (without feeling like jerks) while they figure it all out.
+This workshop focuses on creating those wonderful ally-to-ally environments.
+Starting with a conversation about how people learn, participants will discuss what has and hasn’t worked for them when they have been in the hot seat as the learner.
+This workshop offers effective communication techniques that reduce defensiveness and open people’s ears to new ideas.
 Participants will leave feeling more confident in their skills as listeners and educators, and more effective in their LGBTQ+ inclusion and advocacy efforts.

 Straight Pride Parades and Special Snowflakes: Addressing Common Questions

 Because allies are not directly impacted by microaggressions, they are in a prime position to step up and handle the emotional labor of helping people understand the impact of their comments and actions.
-If done well, with a big heart and a nonjudgmental attitude, allies can offer a wonderful gift to others by meeting people where they are, listening carefully, and allowing them to mess up royally (without feeling like jerks) while they figure it all out.
-This workshop shares common LGBTQ+-related questions and areas of pushback that participants are likely to hear and provides an opportunity for them to exchange ideas and practice responding.
+This workshop shares common LGBTQ+-related questions and areas of pushback that participants are likely to hear and provides an opportunity for them to discuss appropriate responses.
 Some examples of common questions are: “Why isn’t there a Straight Pride Parade?”
 “I just treat everyone the same; what’s wrong with that?” and “Don’t you think we’ve gone too far with all of this PC language?”
-Participants will leave with informed and effective responses to these common questions and more.
+Participants will leave with informed and effective responses to these common questions.

 Duct Tape Patch-Up Jobs and Big Fixes: Two Paths to Travel Towards More Inclusive Spaces

 In order to create more LGBTQ+ inclusive spaces we must offer two different kinds of interventions.
-One is the short-term “duct tape patch-up” jobs that immediately help LGBTQ+ individuals who don’t fit into our systems; the other is the long-term big fix that completely changes the environment.
-This workshop offers some key areas where allies can work to create more safe, welcoming, and inclusive spaces.
+One is short-term “duct tape patch-up” jobs that immediately help LGBTQ+ individuals who don’t fit into our systems; the other is long-term big fixes that completely change the environment.
+This workshop offers some common problem areas where advocacy is needed, including renovating forms, updating policies, creating safer waiting spaces, and providing all-gender facilities.
 Participants will leave with both duct tape patch-up job recommendations and big-fix solutions for each area.

-A FEW OF THE MANY PLACES JEANNIE HAS PRESENTED
+A FEW OF THE MANY PLACES WHERE JEANNIE HAS PRESENTED